 University in Kansas City, Missouri,

-but really wanted to teach full time.
+but wanted to teach full time.
 Northern Illinois

-opportunity, and I am very happy to be here working with talented students and
+opportunity, and I am very happy to be here working with many talented

 also write the program notes for